N. Lingusamy: 2008-2012: Continued success

 In 2008, Lingusamy began filming his sixth project, Paiyaa featuring Karthi and Tamannaah in the lead roles.
 Upon release the film and its soundtrack by Yuvan Shankar Raja were successful and received generally positive reviews, with most critics calling the film "summer entertainer" and lauding its technical aspects.
 Sify described the film as a "road movie laced with mass elements and extraordinary songs", adding that it is a "jolly good ride" and naming it "technically [...]
 Linguswamy's his best".
 A reviewer from the Times of India, Bhama Devi Ravi, gave the film 3 out of 5 stars, writing that "the story is not earth-shatteringly new, but what pulls you into the movie is the different spin that Lingusamy gives to the familiar story".

 Lingusamy's next made the action masala film Vettai with Arya and Madhavan in lead roles.
 Vettai released on the Pongal weekend on 14 January 2012, and received overall mixed to positive reviews as well.

 Although Lingusamy has mainly worked in Tamil, his films have been dubbed or been remade in other languages.
 Dubbed Telugu versions of Run, Sandakozhi and Paiyaa, titled Run, Pandem Kodi and Awara, respectively, were released in Andhra Pradesh and also became commercially successful.
 Aanandham was remade in 2005 as Sankranti by Muppalaneni Shiva in Telugu, while Jeeva remade Run in Hindi under the same title in 2004.

-2014-present: Career decline
+2014-2022: Career decline

 In 2014, Lingusamy's Anjaan was released, starring Suriya and Samantha.
 The film turned out to be a disaster.
 Critics lashed at the lack of content with some labelling it as a "Kaatu Kuppa".
 Part of the reason for the film's box office result was due to the hype generated by the film crew pre release which it subsequently could not satisfy and also became the basis of memes generated on social media.

 Lingusamy later directed Sandakozhi 2 (2018), a sequel to Sandakozhi, having Vishal reprising his role.
 The film could not repeat the success of the original.
-In 2022, he directed the bilingual Telugu-Tamil film The Warriorr (2022), which marked his Telugu debut.
+He directed the bilingual Telugu-Tamil film The Warriorr (2022), which marked his Telugu debut.
 It received negative reviews from critics and was a box office bomb.